-Consuming ginseng may help improve certain brain functions including mood, behavior, and cognitive function.
+Consuming ginseng may help support healthy brain functions including mood, behavior, and cognitive function.
 Ginseng supports memory and learning and promotes neuroprotection.
 Certain test tube studies indicate that ginseng components like compound K and ginsenosides could safeguard the brain against free radical damage.

 As a dietary supplement, ginseng plays a vital role in promoting health by modulating the human body’s immune function.
-The roots of Panax quinquefolius and Panax Ginseng, are commonly referred to as ginseng and are famous for having high contents of phenolic compounds, ginsenosides, saponins, carotenoids and essential carbohydrates.
-Phenolic compounds for instance aid the body with stimulating an immune response through managing several metabolic responses.
-Carotenoids help to increase the number of immune enhancing cells.
+The roots of Panax quinquefolius and Panax ginseng, are commonly referred to as ginseng and are famous for having high contents of phenolic compounds, ginsenosides, saponins, carotenoids, and essential carbohydrates.
+Phenolic compounds.
+"Phenolic compounds"), for instance, aid the body with humoral immune responses by managing several immunoglobulins.
+Carotenoids can also help with antioxidant-like properties which can help manage oxidative stress.

 Consuming ginseng regularly can promote energy and fight fatigue.
 The root has certain components like oligopeptides and polysaccharides that may help to lower stress and increase energy production.
 These compounds may have an antioxidant effect, which can help lower oxidative stress and support higher cellular energy production.

 While the research is still limited, there is evidence that the ginsenosides in ginseng can help regulate blood sugar levels already within normal range.

 First, these compounds may help with balancing blood sugar levels (already in normal range) by helping the pancreas to secrete the proper amount of hormones, helping support healthy glucose levels.
 They may also help the body distribute glucose to cells so it doesn’t remain in the blood.
 One study found Red Ginseng to be beneficial in helping postmenopausal women increase their antioxidant enzyme activity which helped to reduce oxidative stress.